kay-adamof/headlessui-error-sample/README.md

-# Steps to generate the issue
+# Steps to create the issue

 ## Install